 - divest indirect holdings in the top 200 fossil fuel companies within 5 years, and reinvest in socially responsible funds.

 Global warming has already begun to take its toll on our communities.
 Hurricane Sandy’s devastating power, the scorching drought across the Midwest, and the wildfires that raged through Colorado last year demonstrate the damage that global warming can cause to our society and economy.
 Millions of people are and will be affected.

 Higher education institutions like Harvard exist as investments in the future for their students and their countries.
-Yet, while investing in our future, Harvard simultaneously invests its $32.7 billion endowment in corporations that threaten our future and that of our planet by causing the climate crisis.
+Yet, while investing in our future, Harvard simultaneously invests its $32.7 billion endowment–the largest University endowment in the world–in corporations that threaten our future and that of our planet by causing the climate crisis.